l2iterative/zkpass-accredited-investors/README.md

 Proof generation on my Mac Studio (with M2 Ultra chip) takes about 13s.

+### Testing the code

+To run the code in `irs/` or `irs0/` folder, an IRS account transcript is needed.
+The one we used for internal testing is the author's real 2022 IRS tax transcript, and he is reluctant to include it in the public GitHub repository.
+US residents should find little difficulty in obtaining an IRS account transcript from [the online account](https://www.irs.gov/individuals/get-transcript).
+If you sincerely need one for testing but could not get a version, please reach out to me through weikeng.chen@l2iterative.com.

 ### Future work
 Future optimization over PDF proofs is very plausible.
 In fact, part of the proof generation can be delegated, by having the user shares a redacted version of the PDF, and the user only handles a fraction of the proof generation that is related